thriveweb/sailinginparadise/content/pages/about.md

   >

-  > _Owner - Steve Buckley_
+  > *Owner - Steve Buckley*

   After falling in love with our beautiful signature vessel ‘Spirit of Gwonda’ (which remains one of the best catamarans on the water for social occasions) the dream became a reality and Sailing in Paradise was born.

-  In response to guest demand, Gwonda's sister vessel the Seawind 1000XL joined our fleet in 2018!
+  In response to guest demand, Gwonda's sister vessel the Seawind 1000XL joined our fleet in 2018, followed by Oceans in 2021!

-  Both boats were carefully selected to offer the same spacious deck area, stable sailing and beach landing capabilities.
+  All three boats were carefully selected to offer the same spacious deck area, stable sailing and beach landing capabilities.
 gallery:
   - image: https://ucarecdn.com/d3fce9ea-25bc-4f10-b643-e67e330427c4/
   - image: https://ucarecdn.com/1a97171f-a25e-46d9-a987-2940d52f9607/